Raise Your Standards

 And while for a split second I didn’t want to agree with him, I knew he was right.
 Regardless of the situation that I was in if I wanted things to change, it was up to me to make it happen.
 So, that’s what I did, I took some time to self-reflect and outline the standards that I needed to incorporate to become the type of person that I wanted to be.

 Now, what those standards look like is individual to my situation and ideals.
 However, each of us has standards that we live up to each and every day.
 Whether those standards serve us or not, well that’s a different story.
 Also, the interesting thing about our standards, is that we will do everything in our power to maintain them.
-This is evident in our life experience and our identity, both of which are the result of the standards that we have for ourselves.
+This is evident in our life experience and our identity, both of which are the result of the standards that we keep.

-Thus, in situations where we're trying to evolve or make a positive lifestyle change, part of why it feels somewhat uncomfortable doing such things is that we’re trying to adhere to different standards than what we are used to.
+Thus, in situations where we're trying to evolve or make a positive lifestyle change, part of why it feels uncomfortable doing such things is that we’re trying to adhere to different standards than what we are used to.
 Meaning, that if we want to achieve something specific or improve in any way, we must make it an irrefutable standard.

 Our standards are what define us.
 We are not the highest version of ourselves which we can imagine.
 We are the lowest version of ourselves which we can accept. — Sam Ovens